cyphunk/humanism.sh/README.md

     sudo ln -s <humanism.sh_path>/dbg /usr/local/bin
     sudo ln -s <humanism.sh_path>/ap.<version> /usr/local/bin

-Commands have been tested on OSX, Ubuntu and FreeBSD.
+Commands have been tested on OSX, Ubuntu and FreeBSD and various virtual hosts and embedded devices.
 If you find errors please execute the dependency test script ``sh -x test/requirements.sh`` and submit an issue on github.

 ## Use

 ### c (cd)

     c            go to last dir
-    c FiLteR     go to path, if not in cwd search forward and backward for *FiLtEr* in tree
+    c <FiLteR>   go to path, if not in cwd search forward and backward for *FiLtEr* in tree

 ![example c use](/examples/c.gif)